 (3) AA costs outlined in paragraph (F) of this rule are reported under CFDA 93.659.

-(D) Administration and training costs.
+(D) Administration and training-reimbursement costs.

 (1) Any administrative or training cost charged to the Title IV-E program may not be charged concurrently to another federal program.
-The results of the social services random moment sampling (SSRMS) and the statewide percentage of Title IV-E eligible children are statistically applied to the statewide social services cost pool to derive the cost of reimbursable Title IV-E activities for the statewide Title IV-E administration and training claim to the federal government.
+The results of the random moment sampling (RMS) and the statewide percentage of Title IV-E eligible children are statistically applied to the statewide social services cost pool to derive the cost of reimbursable Title IV-E activities for the statewide Title IV-E administration and training claim to the federal government.
 Costs are claimed separately for FCM based on the statewide automated child welfare information system (SACWIS) population data.

 (b) Cost data from the JFS 02820 "Children Services Quarterly Financial Statement" or the JFS 02827 "Public Assistance (PA) Quarterly Financial Statement";